-The sheer strength behind these dogs makes it even more important to be a responsible dog owner.
-If you are calm and assertive leader, this dog will be the best dog you’ve ever owned.
+The sheer strength of these dogs makes it even more important to be a responsible dog owner.
+If you are a calm and assertive leader, this dog will be the best dog you’ve ever owned.

 As a dog owner, it’s important to be the leader and begin training them as pups.

 These dogs are very easy to groom.
 They have very short, shiny fur that only requires an occasional brush.

 American Staffordshire Terriers have a general lifespan of 10 to 12 years, although with proper health care, they have been known to live longer.

 American Staffordshire Terriers are prone to a few conditions including:

 - Skin Allergies